cgencer/challenges_librarian/README.md

 * run
 `npx sequelize-cli init --force` to create the required folders and files

+### these needs to be edited to use migration & seeding & model-creation
-* edit *.sequelizerc* file to reflect database connection info
+* edit *.sequelizerc*, reflecting the database connection info
-* edit *.sequelizeautoconfig.json* file to reflect database connection info
+* edit *.sequelizeautoconfig.json*, reflecting the database connection info

-# various setup commands
+# various *npm run* setup commands

 ## npm run db:build